-Pemphigus is a group of autoimmune disorders that affects the skin.
+Pemphigus is a group of disorders that affects the skin.
 The attacks cause blisters and burn-like wounds on skin and mucous membranes (like mouth).
-There are three forms of the disease:
+There are 3 major forms of the disease:

-Factors that increase your chance for pemphigus include:
+Factors that may increase your chance of pemphigus include:

 Pemphigus may occur over a small or large section of the skin.
 Itching and pain are common symptoms.
 Other symptoms will vary according to the type of pemphigus: